Plant Selection Guidelines

 Native Plants are those plant species "which occur naturally in a particular region, state, ecosystem, and habitat without direct or indirect human actions" (Federal Native Plant Conservation Committee, 1994).

-Local Native Plants are a population or ecotype of native plant species that were grown from genetically local plant materials and preferably from the same elevation and local climate as your garden.
+Locally Native Plants are a population or ecotype of native plant species that were grown from genetically local plant materials and preferably from the same elevation and local climate as your garden.

-California Poppy California Poppy
+California Poppy California Poppy (California State Flower)

 Flax Flax